BenHanson52/TurnFinder/README.md

   Local development may use a separate dev certificate or HTTP depending on config

-  Some functionality, such as image uploads and auth, depends on the backend and database being configured correctly
+  Some functionality, such as image uploads and auth, depends on the backend and database being configured correctly.

 Production Deployment

-  The project is deployed on a Linux server with:
+  The project is deployed on an Akamai Linode Linux server with:

   NGINX serving the frontend and reverse proxying API traffic